DSCGracepoly/30daysofcode/README.md

-# Day 14 Challenge
+# Day 15 Challenge

-Day 14 challenge goes like this
+Day 15 challenge goes like this
-> We are tweaking our web app to add user details page, so the challenge for today is to add a user details page to the web app that will show the details of any selected user.
+> Host your webapp on gitpages

 ### What to learn

 With this challenge, you will learn

-1) Use of CSS for navigation
+1) Hosting a webapp
-2) Html linking
+2) Github pages